-- (IV)The date of the report issued by the professional appraiser and the date of contract establishment shall not exceed three months.
-However, if the announced current value in the same period is applicable, within six months, the original professional appraiser may issue an opinion. - (V) Where the Company acquires or disposes of assets through court auction procedures, the evidentiary documentation issued by the court may be substituted for the appraisal report or CPA opinion. - Article 7-1: For the calculation of 10 percent of total assets under these Regulations, the total assets stated in the most recent parent company only financial report or individual financial report prepared by the Company under the Regulations Governing the Preparation of Financial Reports by Securities Issuers shall be used. - Article 8: Procedure of Acquiring or Disposing Negotiable Securities - I. Evaluation and operational procedures
+- (IV) The date of the report issued by the professional appraiser and the date of contract establishment shall not exceed three months.
+However, if the announced current value in the same period is applicable, within six months, the original professional appraiser may issue an opinion. - (V) Where the Company acquires or disposes of assets through court auction procedures, the evidentiary documentation issued by the court may be substituted for the appraisal report or CPA opinion. - Article 7-1: For the calculation of 10 percent of total assets under these Regulations, the total assets stated in the most recent parent company only financial report or individual financial report prepared by the Company under the Regulations Governing the Preparation of Financial Reports by Securities Issuers shall be used. - Article 8: Procedure of Acquiring or Disposing Negotiable Securities - Evaluation and operational procedures For the acquisition or disposal of negotiable securities, the Company's investment circulation procedures under the internal control system shall be complied with. - II.
+Determining procedures for transaction conditions and authorized limits. - (I) For the acquisition or disposal of marketable securities that are listed at home and abroad or on the business premises of securities firms, the responsible unit shall make a decision based on the market conditions.
+Regarding the trading of securities, for these transaction with amount under NT\$ One hundred million (inclusive), they shall be approved by the chairman and submitted to the next meeting of the board of directors as reference, while providing an analysis report on the unrealized benefits or losses of financial assets; if the amount exceeds NT\$ One hundred million, the responsible department must present the total projected investment amount annually for authorization by the board of directors before proceeding.
+The authorized limit may be utilized in a revolving manner within the fiscal year.
+That is to say, the responsible unit may acquire or dispose of any securities within the authorized limit.
+However, the total cumulative cost of securities acquired daily should not exceed the authorized limit approved by the Board of Directors.

-For the acquisition or disposal of negotiable securities, the Company's investment circulation procedures under the internal control system shall be complied with. - II.
-Determining procedures for transaction conditions and authorized limits. - (I) The trading of securities in the centralized trading market or OTC venue provided by securities firm shall be determined by the responsible unit based on market conditions.
-For these transaction with amount under NT\$ One hundred million (inclusive), they shall be approved by the chairman and submitted to the next meeting of the board of directors as reference, while providing an analysis report on the unrealized benefits or losses of financial assets; if the amount exceeds NT\$ One hundred million, the transaction must be submitted to the board of directors for approval before conducting. - (II) For securities transactions that are not in the centralized trading market or OTC venue provided by securities firms, the latest financial statements of the target company that have been certified or reviewed by CPAs shall be taken as a reference for evaluating the transaction price, and the net value per share, profitability, and future potential of the target company shall be taken into consideration.
-For these transaction with amount under NT\$ten million (inclusive), they shall be approved by the chairman and submitted to the next meeting of the board of directors as reference, while providing an analysis report on the unrealized benefits or losses of financial assets; if the amount exceeds NT\$ten million, the transaction must be submitted to the board of directors for approval before conducting.

-(III) With respect to the Company's acquisition or disposal of assets that is subject to the approval of the board of directors under the company's procedures or other laws or regulations, if a director expresses dissent and it is contained in the minutes or a written statement, the company shall submit the director's dissenting opinion to the Audit Committee.
+- (II) For the acquisition or disposal of securities not listed on domestic or foreign stock exchanges or securities firms' business premises, the latest financial statements of the target company that have been certified or reviewed by CPAs shall be taken as a reference for evaluating the transaction price, and the net value per share, profitability and future potential of the target company shall be taken into consideration.
+For these transaction with amount under NT\$ ten million (inclusive), they shall be approved by the chairman and submitted to the next meeting of the board of directors as reference, while providing an analysis report on the unrealized benefits or losses of financial assets; if the amount exceeds NT\$ ten million, the transaction must be submitted to the board of directors for approval before conducting. - (III) With respect to the Company's acquisition or disposal of assets that is subject to the approval of the board of directors under the company's procedures or other laws or regulations, if a director expresses dissent and it is contained in the minutes or a written statement, the company shall submit the director's dissenting opinion to the Audit Committee.
 When a transaction involving the acquisition or disposal of assets is submitted for discussion by the Board of Directors pursuant to the paragraph, the Board of Directors shall take into full consideration each independent director's opinions.
 If an independent director objects to or expresses reservations about any matter, it shall be recorded in the minutes of the board of directors meeting.